T-Lab05/frontend-nanodegree-mobile-portfolio/README.md

     * insert style properties in <img> tags

  2. Optimizations for main.js
+    * use getElementById or getElementByClassName instead of querySelector
-    * revised the "updatesPositions" function
+    * revise the "updatesPositions" function
-    * revised the "changePizzaSizes" function
+    * revise the "changePizzaSizes" function
+    * revise the anonymous function in the EventListner for "DOMcontentLoaded"